 Average Time Spend on Mobile Internet by Indian Users:

 According to a recent study, the average time spent on the Internet by Indian users in 2019 was about 2 to 3 hours, this was a rough calculation.
-It could be more than 4 hours a day, depends upon the necessity of the work.
+It could be more than 4 hours a day, depending upon the necessity of the work.
 The best part about this, since we have a faster connection we’re able to achieve more in online time.
 In a report, it is also mentioned that the internet connection speed has been increased to 18%.
 Almost twelve countries and territories have a fixed-mobile connection speed of more than 100MBPS, while close to ten countries now enjoy an average mobile connection speed of 50MBPS.

-The people who are more anxious on social platforms, online communication could be a more powerful tool for them to explore themselves, to develop communication skills, and also to become more comfortable with social interactions.
+The people who are more anxious on social platforms, online communication could be a more powerful tool for them to explore themselves, develop communication skills, and also become more comfortable with social interactions.